millerms/CranburyChiropractic/index.md

 **Step 2 — Find the key limitation:** We connect your symptoms to a clear driver (mobility, control/coordination, or tissue irritability) so care stays focused.
 {: .reveal .reveal--up }

-**Step 3 — Make a right‑sized plan:** Adjustments + a small home routine.
-Tools like laser or shockwave only when useful.
+**Step 3 — Make a right‑sized plan:** Care is designed to match your needs and goals—not to keep you coming forever.
+When helpful, we may use tools like laser or shockwave to support recovery.
 {: .reveal .reveal--up }

 **Step 4 — Treat with comfort in mind:** Visits are concise, and you’re always in control.